fleaflet/flutter_map/docs/servers/using-mapbox.md

 # Using Mapbox

 :::note No Association
-`flutter_map` is in no way associated or related with Mapbox.
+'flutter_map' is in no way associated or related with Mapbox.

 Mapbox's Maps home page: https://www.mapbox.com/maps
 Mapbox's Maps pricing page: https://www.mapbox.com/pricing#maps
 Mapbox's Maps documentation: https://docs.mapbox.com/api/maps/static-tiles/
 :::

 Mapbox is a popular pay-as-you-go tile provider solution, especially for commerical applications.
-However, setup with `flutter_map` can be a bit finicky, so this page is here to help you get going with Mapbox.
+However, setup with 'flutter_map' can be a bit finicky, so this page is here to help you get going with Mapbox.
 Note that these methods use up your 'Static Tiles API' quota.

 ## Pre-made Styles